nusco/narjillos/backlog.md

 - Visualize istincts on other creatures when following a narjillo
 * Decide ideal direction based on istinct genes
 + Attach istincts to all things – in particular, food

-##Self-Regulating Ecosystem
->goal: specialized creatures

-    Encourage speciation by creating a self-enforcing reciprocal need between creatures.

-    This feature should leverage disruptive evolution to push narjillos to specialize.

-    If I still don't get sympatric speciation after implementing this, then maybe I need
-    something even more radical.
-Sexual reproduction with assortative mating, maybe?

-* Atmosphere chemistry
-* Narjillos produce a molecule
-  based on visible body qualities - metabolic rate?

-* Narjillos consume a molecule
-  faster reproduction? lower energy expenditure?

-* Ecological Niches
-  tweak chemistry to encourage speciation

-+ Local atmosphere
-  atmosphere composition is a map instead of a global value

-+ Atmosphere composition "heat map"

 ##Lab Analysis